Towards Generative Location Awareness for Disaster Response: A Probabilistic Cross-view Geolocalization Approach: Experiment

 \subsection{ProbGLC Geolocalization Results}

 \textbf{Two-level of Performance Gain:} The proposed ProbGLC approach aims at two levels of improvements over 1) baseline pre-training models and 2) generative or retrieval only fine-tuning models.
-Table \ref{tab:genbaseline_multi} and \ref{tab:probglc_ian} summarize our experiment results of evaluating ProbGLC approaches (applying a threshold $\mathbf{r}$ equal to 50 km), across two disaster datasets, respectively.
+Table \ref{tab:probglc_multi} and \ref{tab:probglc_ian} summarize our experiment results of evaluating ProbGLC approaches (applying a threshold $\mathbf{r}$ equal to 50 km), across two disaster datasets, respectively.
+As a protocol, the comparison between generative-only (i.e., RFM), retrieval-only, and the ProbGLC approaches highlights 1) the performance gain over baselines, 2) the advantage of uncertainty quantification and localizability measure via probabilistic predictions.

-As one can see, our ProbGLC led to substantial performance gains on the SAGINDisaster dataset across both YFCC and OSV-5M pre-trained baseline models.
+As one can see in Table \ref{tab:probglc_multi}, our ProbGLC led to substantial performance gains on the SAGINDisaster dataset across both YFCC and OSV-5M pre-trained baseline models.
 Compared to the pre-training baseline, where Acc@50km remained below 0.11 (e.g., 0.096 for YFCC with RFM-70 and 0.111 for OSM-5M with RFM-70), the ProbGLC boosted it to around 0.7 in Acc@50km.
 This first-level improvement is accompanied by a major reduction in Mean Dist, from over 1000 km to about 270 km for YFCC and 140 km for OSM-5M, and a sharp decrease in Median Dist from more than 150 km to around 7–12 km, which is favorable toward closing the "last kilometer" challenge in a disaster response scenario.
 Moreover, the ProbGLC variants as well as the deterministic Retrieval@1 notably enhanced short-range accuracy, especially for reaching up to 0.469 for Acc@1km and around 0.736 for Acc@25km, reducing the Median Dist to sub-kilometer levels (0.86 km for OSV-5M and 0.86–1.32 km for YFCC).
 However, we want to emphasize again that the key advantage of ProbGLC over deterministic Retrieval@1 is not about superior performance as they both yield very competitive results, but more about the explainability feature that comes with the generative probabilistic geolocalization approach.

 Among all settings, OSM-5M consistently achieved lower Mean Dist (down to 70.74 km) and higher Acc@25km to Acc@200km, suggesting stronger spatial generalization.
 In contrast, YFCC exhibited slightly larger residual Mean Dist despite comparable Acc@50km, indicating a slightly weaker localization accuracy.
 We attribute this phenomena to the fact that OSM-5M focuses on street-level features, which present higher similarity to the disaster-related VGI imagery in the latent space.
 Overall, we can see that ProbGLC is able to simultaneously benefit from the fine-tuning of generative approach and the deterministic refinement of retrieval-based approach, producing the best balance between accuracy and distance metrics across all scales.